DAVID J. WILLIS ATTORNEY

-Mediations are scheduled for half a day or for a full day – but may continue longer with the consent of the parties.
-“Midnight mediations” are not uncommon, since the accumulated pressure of time will often facilitate a compromise.
+Mediations are scheduled for half a day or for a full day, but may continue longer with consent of the parties.
+"Midnight mediations" are not uncommon, since the accumulated pressure of time will often force a compromise.

 Using the location of the mediation as an opportunity to serve other parties with citations, pleadings, writs, and the like (however tempting that may be) is not allowed.